Elizabeth II: Early reign

 In 1957, Elizabeth made a state visit to the United States, where she addressed the United Nations General Assembly on behalf of the Commonwealth.
 On the same tour, she opened the 23rd Canadian Parliament, becoming the first monarch of Canada to open a parliamentary session.
 Two years later, solely in her capacity as Queen of Canada, she revisited the United States and toured Canada.
 In 1961, she toured Cyprus, India, Pakistan, Nepal, and Iran.
 On a visit to Ghana the same year, she dismissed fears for her safety, even though her host, President Kwame Nkrumah, who had replaced her as head of state, was a target for assassins.
 Harold Macmillan wrote, "The Queen has been absolutely determined all through ...
 She is impatient of the attitude towards her to treat her as ... a film star ...
 She has indeed 'the heart and stomach of a man' ...
 She loves her duty and means to be a Queen."
 Before her tour through parts of Quebec in 1964, the press reported that extremists within the Quebec separatist movement were plotting Elizabeth's assassination.
 No assassination attempt was made, but a riot did break out while she was in Montreal; her "calmness and courage in the face of the violence" was noted.

-Elizabeth gave birth to her third child, Prince Andrew, in February 1960; this was the first birth to a reigning British monarch since 1857.
+Elizabeth gave birth to her third child, Andrew, in February 1960; this was the first birth to a reigning British monarch since 1857.
 Her fourth child, Prince Edward, was born in March 1964.
+According to biographer Gyles Brandreth, Elizabeth suffered a miscarriage at some point during her reign.